 Unpopular Opinions I have of both of Reki Kawahara's series:

 -Kazuto is a great main character for SAO.
-People are too quick to assume he is granted everything without any work, when in actuality he's earned it through level-grinding.
+Actually pay some fucking attention and you'll see he EARNED what he got.
 It just didn't waste episodes going over every single battle he fought.
 Because all of us know how "exciting" it is to see a battle drag on for 10+ episodes...
 He has human flaws, but people deny it since they act like "Gary Stu" is a synonym for "overpowered", and they can't stand that he's a nice person(and yes, this is used on basically every other Shounen or Shounen Parody protagonist.
 I've even heard Saitama from One Punch Man called this from the toxic users of this site for fuck's sake...and it's JUST because his key characteristic is being overpowered...(-_-")).
 People also tend to forget that SAO: Progressive is a thing, and SAO Progressive: Vol. 1 wasn't even completed when the anime began airing, so they didn't have material to go off of for most of Aincrad, and there may be a possibility to please those that were disappointed in the length of the Aincrad arc if they decide to adapt it.
 Also, don't blame Reki Kawahara for Tomohiko Itou and the adaptation team's failings.
 There's more to Kazuto.
 It's just that the adaptation team failed to some extent since they tried condensing 4 to 8 light novels' worth of story, plus an anime original that made it into Progressive in greater detail, into the span of 49 anime episodes, which failed in some ways to fully portray the story, especially in world-building.
 This being said...